djsaidatalab/enterprise-analytics-platform/fraud-analytics/README.md

-# Fraud Analytics
+# Enterprise Fraud Analytics

-This folder contains analyses and assets for fraud detection and prevention.
+## Business Problem

+Financial institutions process millions of transactions daily.

+The objective of this project is to design an enterprise analytics platform that detects fraud patterns, monitors transaction activity, and provides executive dashboards for decision-making.

+Status: Planning